Destinations Greece The Cyclades Santorini

 Imerovigli

-A 20-minute downhill walk from the Imerovigli main square to the abandoned medieval Venetian fortress on the Skaros sea-stack — the path drops down the cliff face, hugs the sea-stack, and ends at the tiny whitewashed chapel of Theoskepasti perched on the rock.
-The walk back up is the only argument against.
-Best at golden hour (5–6 p.m.); the late-evening light on the sea-stack is the photograph that's secretly the best Santorini shot.
+A 20-minute downhill walk from the Imerovigli main square to the abandoned medieval Venetian fortress on the Skaros sea-stack.
+The path drops down the cliff face, hugs the stack, and ends at the tiny whitewashed chapel of Theoskepasti perched on the rock.
+The walk back up is the only argument against it.
+Best at golden hour (5–6 p.m.), when the late light hits the sea-stack.

 FreeGolden hour20 min each way